 Foraging Edible Mushrooms

-Edible mushrooms are plentiful in the fields and forests of the Oregon coast.
-This occurs because of the Pacific Oceans moderating influence.
+Edible mushrooms are plentiful in the fields and forests of the coast.
+This abundance of fungi occurs because of the Pacific oceans moderating influence.
 Moist air, rain, and warm temperatures create the perfect environment for fungi.

 The USFS and BLM lands are good areas to begin discovering and forage for mushrooms.
 For our area, the Siuslaw National Forest is close with good areas to mushroom.
 No harvest permit is required on the Siuslaw for personal use.
 However, there are limits to how much you can harvest.

 Mushrooms come in a dizzying array of shapes, sizes, and colors.
 In fact, some mushrooms such as the woody Polypore's, are too tough to eat.
 But have uses for health and outdoor survival application.
 Moreover, the edible varieties of mushrooms are nutritional and delicious.

 The Oregon coast is rich in edible and useful fungi.
 The winter mushrooms we gather include Chanterelle, Hedge Hog, and Yellow Foot.
 A medley of winter mushrooms are added to the cooking pot.